How a Leading Global Private Equity Firm Went From Blocking AI Agents to a Secure Enterprise Program in Days, Not Months

 The Results

-The firm's AI program moved from completely locked down to a running, approved suite of AI tools across the business, bringing what previously would have taken many months down to weeks.
+The agentic adoption moved from completely locked down to running multiple approved suites of tools across the business, bringing what previously would have taken many months down to days.

-Immediate and unexpected visibility into developer AI usage inside IDEs, surfacing sub-model and alternative provider usage across the development environment that the security team had no prior insight into.
+Immediate and unexpected visibility into developer coding agent usage, surfacing model usage, tools and activity, as well as alternative provider usage across the development environment that the security team had no prior insight into.

 Coding agents are already compressing development timelines across engineering teams.
 The return is cumulative rather than singular.

-The most significant operational benefit has been the ability to provide documented evidence of oversight to leadership, enabling approvals that previously had no pathway at all.
+The most significant operational benefit has been the ability to provide documented evidence of oversight to leadership, enabling approvals that previously had no pathway at all, after deploying Geordie across the organization's entire estate.
+Go-to-market time for new agentic tools moved from months to days.

-The Agent Perspective Is What Matters for Risk
+The Agent Perspective Is the Only Perspective That Matters

 Someone builds a perfectly reasonable workflow, runs it every day, checks that the output looks right, and has no idea that their agent has been quietly doing something they never intended.
 You can't see that from the network layer.
 You can't see it from the identity layer.
 You can only see it if you're watching the agent, from the Geordie perspective.